 5. Dal Makhani

-Dal Makhani also known as Maa ki Dal is a staple Indian lentil, popularized in the Northern region of India post-partition.
+Dal Makhani is also known as Maa ki Dal is a staple Indian lentil, popularized in the Northern region of India post-partition.
 This Punjabi dish is made by using urad dal, rajma and is cooked in clarified butter.
 It is aromatic and infused with Indian flavors.

 Simple black urad dal was transformed in Dal Makhani by Kundan Lal Gujral, the founder of the Moti Mahal chain.
-The idea became innovation when he invented the famous Makhani gravy to be able to serve fresh chicken tikka readily when customers arrived.
-Since refrigerators were not much in use that time and so as to prevent chicken from drying out, he would simmer tikkas in tomato-butter gravy, thereby giving birth to butter chicken and Dal Makhani.
+The idea became an innovation when he invented the famous Makhani gravy to be able to serve fresh chicken tikka readily when customers arrived.
+Since refrigerators were not much in use at that time and so as to prevent the chicken from drying out, he would simmer tikkas in tomato-butter gravy, thereby giving birth to butter chicken and Dal Makhani.

-Samosas are a fried or baked pastry filled with a delicious filling of potatoes, onion, peas -mixed with herbs or filled with chicken, meat.
+Samosas are fried or baked pastry filled with a delicious filling of potatoes, onion, peas -mixed with herbs or filled with chicken, meat.
 This stuffed triangle with different names garnered immense popularity across the world.

 The shocking fact about this food is, it was never Indian.
 This neatly folded savory goodness has traveled from Central Asia to South Asia.
 In India, it was introduced by Middle Eastern chefs during Delhi Sultanate rule.

-Kebabs are soft and succulent cylindrical patties, made of chicken, meat, beef or lamb.
+Kebabs are soft and succulent cylindrical patties, made of chicken, meat, beef, or lamb.
 Usually, they are charcoal grilled on a skewer.
-Originated in Turkish Kitchen, brought to India by Afghans, Kebabs are the most versatile dish ever.
+Originated in a Turkish Kitchen, brought to India by Afghans, Kebabs are the most versatile dish ever.
 This dish came to India as a modest preparation of cooked meat and lightly seasoned in the 14th century, but soon after arriving it imbibed the culture and flavors of India.